As a beginner in Brazilian Jiu Jitsu, one of the first chokes you will probably encounter is the Ezekiel Choke.

 The Ezekiel Choke can be a deadly choke if used correctly.
 The problem is that it is a fairly obvious choke so it’s easy to see coming.
 So, if you do attempt the choke try to be sneaky about it!
 Here’s some key details to consider when performing the Ezekiel.

-- 2Adjust your forearm to get better leverage to finish the choke.
+- 2Adjust your forearm so your wrist is directly behind the back of their neck.
 One primary mistake that people make is that they try to do the choke when their arm is all the way across the back of the opponent’s neck, where the bicep is cradling the side of the neck.
-This is ok for head control initially, but to finish the choke, you may have to adjust a bit.
+To finish the choke, you may have to adjust a bit.
 Slide you arm underneath the opponent’s neck back out.
 The arm should be slid out until the wrist area is directly behind their neck.
 This will give you better leverage.

 How To Defend Ezekiel Choke

 To really know the mechanics of the Ezekiel choke, you must also know how to defend it properly.
 Here are a few key details on how to defend the Ezekiel choke:

 The Ezekiel Choke can be very deadly if you get the mechanics down.
 It’s a very simple and easy choke to finish once your in the right position.
 The great thing about the choke is that it can be done at multiple positions.
 Having a variety of options is great for BJJ.
 Adding all these options will expand your grappling arsenal!